 Pneumatic Tires in Heavy Duty Caster Applications

-The only major disadvantages that a pneumatic tire has is the need to maintain the air pressure every so often.
-These tires need to be checked periodically to make sure they maintain the same amount of air pressure ( PSI) throughout.
+The only major disadvantage that a pneumatic tire has is maintaining the air pressure every so often.
+These tires need to be checked periodically to maintain the same amount of air pressure ( PSI) throughout.
 Pneumatic tires do not have the highest weight capacities compared to other types of caster wheels.
-In order to have the quality characteristics and benefits that a pneumatic tire offers you must sacrifice some weight capacity in return.
-These tires are lighter than most caster wheels and when rolled long distances at 3-4 MPH they will sometimes experience caster flutter.
+To have the quality characteristics and benefits that a pneumatic tire offers, you must sacrifice some weight capacity in return.
+These tires are lighter than most caster wheels, and when rolled long distances at 3-4 MPH, they will sometimes experience caster flutter.
 This is where the casters will shake or wobble back and forth as you are pushing the cart.
-This can be fixed by maintaining the swivel caster forks raceway or by buying a pneumatic caster with a longer swivel lead.
-Although caster flutter is not too common it can happen with older pneumatic casters.
-Pneumatic tires have a wider tread width/ foot print.
+This can be fixed by maintaining the swivel caster forks raceway or buying a pneumatic caster with a longer swivel lead.
+Although caster flutter is not too common, it can happen with older pneumatic casters.
+Pneumatic tires have a wider tread width/footprint.
 This sometimes makes turning and swiveling the casters slightly more difficult when compared to a standard caster wheel.

 We ship Fast!!!

 If ordered before 12-noon, we ship all orders typically ship SAME DAY!

 All orders received after 12-noon will ship the following business day.